pfsense/docs/source/install/upgrade-troubleshooting.rst

 libraries, take the following steps:

 * Navigate to **System > Updates**
+* Set **Branch** to *Previous stable version*
+* Wait a few moments for the upgrade check to complete
+* Optional: Confirm that the latest version of `pfSense-upgrade` is present using ``pkg-static info -x pfSense-upgrade``.
+For example, it should be at version >= 0.70 for pfSense 2.4.5-p1.

+  If the correct version is not present, wait a bit longer and check again as that package may be updating in the background.
 * Set **Branch** to *Latest stable version*
+* Wait a few moments for the upgrade check to complete

-* Refresh the repository configuration and upgrade script by running the following commands from the console or shell:
+If the upgrade is still not offered, refresh the repository configuration and upgrade script by running the following commands from the console or shell:

 .. code-block:: console